The importance of requirements

 Step 2 – Establish the system context

 The following description has been written from the perspective of business systems rather than, say, embedded systems.
-We therefore tend to talk about the ‘business context’; the word business is being used very generally to include non commercial organisations.
-However, all systems will have a context, environment, or domain, in which they operate and wherein the problem to be investigated lies.
+I therefore tend to talk about the ‘business context’; the word business is being used very generally to include non commercial organisations.
+However, all systems will have a context, environment, or domain, in which they operate and within which the problem to be investigated lies.

 This context will impose constraints on the solution to the problem.
 We refer to the ‘problem domain’ that defines the scope of the problem and the ‘solution domain’ that defines the scope of the solution.
 Typically we will need to progressively refine our initial ideas for both of these.